-If you are an international student with Tier 4 General Student visa, you are allowed to work part-time up to 20 hours a week during term-time, and full-time during vacation periods provided your passport stamp indicates a restriction rather than prohibition.
+If you are a full time international student with Tier 4 or Student route visa, you are allowed to work part-time up to 20 hours a week during term-time, and full-time during vacation periods provided your passport stamp indicates a restriction rather than prohibition.
 It is important that you comply with the Universities term dates when working.

 If you are planning to work during your studies, you will need a National Insurance Number.

 As part of our responsibilities as your Sponsor we are required by the UKVI monitor your attendance, submission of work and progression.
 If you miss ten consecutive points of contact we are required to report you to the UKVI and withdraw sponsorship.
 If your sponsorship is withdrawn, the UKVI will curtail your leave.
 This means that your student visa is cancelled, and you should leave the UK or find an alternative sponsor or immigration route.